j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 # About the lab<br>
-This lab showcases fine-grained access control made possible by BigLake with a minimum viable Spark sample notebook on a Cloud Dataproc cluster.
+This lab showcases fine-grained access control made possible by BigLake with a minimum viable example of Icecream sales forecasting on a Spark notebook hosted on a personal auth Cloud Dataproc cluster.

 ### Dataset
 Kaggle Icecream Sales